-Ms. Badten specializes in Community Association Law, representing homeowner and condominium associations.
+Ms. Badten focuses her practice on Community Association Law, representing homeowner and condominium associations.
 She has represented over 100 homeowners and condominium associations in the Anchorage and the Matanuska-Susitna Valley.
-Ms. Badten provides timely responses to clients’ day-to-day needs based on over 12 years of working on association-related issues.
+Ms. Badten provides timely responses to clients’ day-to-day needs based on over 13 years of working on association-related issues.

 Ms. Badten prides herself on zealously advocating for the rights of condo and owners associations.
 She has expertise in the Uniform Common Interest Ownership Act and other relevant statutes related to representing associations.
 In conjunction with representing associations, Ms. Badten works closely with property management companies to ensure association legal needs are met effectively and efficiently.
 Ms. Badten utilizes the entire law firm and support staff for legal assistance on HOA matters and other matters which may arise.